 Then you simply cut out your shape with a jigsaw.
-(Seriously not hard at all.
+Seriously, this is not hard at all.
 If you have never used a jigsaw, don’t be intimidated.
 You can do this – it is no harder than cutting with a knife.
-Just practice on some scrap wood first).
+Just practice on some scrap wood first.

 Next comes the foam layer.
 It turns out that thick foam from a sewing supply store is incredibly expensive, so I went a different route.
 I bought a king size foam mattress topper.
 Not a super fancy one – just a cheap one from Walmart.
 Using my paper template, I also cut it into the same shape, making two layers.

-Pull your foam tight and staple it to the wood.
+Pull the foam tight and staple it to the wood.
 Be sure to start out with one staple in the middle of each side and then work your way around the edges.

 (If you are very observant you may notice that the pieces shown above have a slightly different design from my finished headboard.
 I found that the small corners were completely obscured when I added my batting so I had to alter my design partway through.
 I would recommend not trying to be too detailed with your shape.
 I ended up using some cardboard and 2 wooden ABC blocks to fix my shape.
 Yes, that’s right, I used my son’s blocks to fix my headboard – now that is the mark of a true professional).

-Now you are ready for your fabric.
-For this project I used some blue fabric I had picked up at a yard sale last year for $1.50 and four white DecoArt fabric paint pens ($10 using coupons from Michaels – Yes, I am that person that feels the need to use a 40% off coupon for a $4 paint pen.)
-If you were not lucky enough to already have some fabric on hand, you can find lots of creative ideas of really cheap fabric sources here.
+For this project I used some blue fabric I had picked up at a yard sale last year for $1.50 and four white fabric paint pens ($10 using coupons from Michaels – Yes, I am that person that feels the need to use a 40% off coupon for a $4 paint pen.)
+If you aren’t lucky enough to already have fabric on hand, you can find lots of creative ideas of really cheap fabric sources here.

 Luckily the paint pen worked just fine.

-Lay your fabric on the floor and place your headboard on top of it, batting side down.
+The final step is to add the fabric to the headboard.
+Lay your fabric on the floor facedown and then place your headboard on top of it, batting side down.
 Pull the fabric tight and staple it, starting with one staple on each side as before.
-Because I needed my fabric to line up exactly, I taped each side to the pegboard with painter’s tape and checked to make sure it was lined up correctly before stapling.
+Because I needed the writing to line up exactly, I taped each side to the pegboard with painter’s tape and checked to make sure it was lined up correctly before stapling.

-I actually hung my headboard on the wall just like I would hang a heavy mirror or picture.
-I put two screws in the wall using anchors and attached a heavy duty wire across the back of the headboard.
-Then just hang the wire on the screws.
-This is also how our previous headboard was hung and we had no problems with it for the three years it was there.
+I hung my headboard on the wall just like I would hang a heavy mirror or piece of art.
+I attached a heavy duty wire across the back of the headboard and then hung it on the wall using two screws with anchors.

 And our master bedroom makeover is well under way!